T2VEval: Benchmark Dataset and Objective Evaluation Method for T2V-generated Videos: T2VEval: a Multi-Branch Fusion Scheme for Objective Evaluation

-Common realness distortions in the spatial domain of text-generated videos include the loss of limbs or face of the subject, lack of texture details, etc. In the temporal domain, the main problems are unnatural motion and inconsistency between consecutive frames.
-We believe that the realness flaw in text-generated videos is essentially a phenomenon that goes against conventional human cognition, and this cognitive-level semantic distortion is often difficult to characterize through simple networks.
+Current videos generated by T2V modols commonly suffer from realness issues, including missing the limbs of persons or animals, distorted facial structures, inconsistent inter-frame content, and unnatural motion patterns.
+These flaws essentially stem from the generated content contradicting cognitive expectations, which are inherently complex and challenging to model using simplistic network architectures.

-Inspired by natural language processing work such as BERT \cite{devlin2018bert} and PPT \cite{gu2021ppt}, we designed a pre-training task for the realness evaluation module, namely AI-generated videos detection.
-We collected 5,000 AI-generated videos and 5,000 real-world videos from the DeMemba datasets \cite{chen2024demamba}, respectively, to construct a pre-training dataset.
-These data will be used to train a classification network with ConvNeXt 3D \cite{liu2022convnet} as the backbone.
-The final pre-trained network achieved a classification accuracy of 98\% in the dataset and 83\% zero-shot classification accuracy on T2VEval-Bench.
-This pre-trained network will be further fine-tuned in the evaluation task.
+Inspired by natural language processing work such as BERT \cite{devlin2018bert} and PPT \cite{gu2021ppt}, we designed a pre-training task for the realness evaluation, named AI-generated videos detection.
+We constructed a pre-training dataset comprising 5,000 AI-generated videos and 5,000 human-made videos, sourced from the DeMemba datasets \cite{chen2024demamba}.
+Using this dataset, we trained a classification network with ConvNeXt 3D \cite{liu2022convnet} as the backbone architecture.
+This network achieves a classification accuracy of 98\% on the training dataset and an 83\% zero-shot classification accuracy on the T2VEval-Bench dataset.
+We believe that the AI-generated video detection task and the T2V-generated video realness evaluation task exhibit stronger correlations.
+Compared to conventional ImageNet-based pre-training method, our pre-training strategy enables the model to better understand and characterize the realness flaws in T2V-generated videos.
+For video clip $v$, the realness encoder can extract the corresponding realness feature $f_r$: